oracle/oci-typescript-sdk/lib/aidocument/README.md

-# OCI NodeJS client for Ai Document Service
+# OCI Node.js client for Ai Document Service

 This module enables you to write code to manage resources for Ai Document Service.